 Section 8

-Entry into Operation, Discontinuation and Modification
+Entry into Operation, Modification, and Discontinuation

-34. The Commission is established, and these Statutes enter into operation as of the date all Full Members have signed Annex A. Once in operation, these Statutes supersede any previous Statutes.
+34. The Commission is established as documented in Annex A. These revised Statutes enter into operation as of the date all Full Members have officially given notice of concurrence to the IHO Secretariat.
+Once in operation, these Statutes supersede any previous Statutes.

-35. The Commission may be dissolved, and these Statutes discontinued by decision of the Full Members.

 35. These Statutes may be modified by decision of the Full Members.
 When a modification is decided, the Record of Changes section is to be updated to indicate the date of the latest modification, and the modification is to be recorded in the meeting minutes.
-Annex A may be re-signed at times of significant modification to the Statutes.
-36
+If the Full Members all agree, these Statutes may be updated under authority of the prior signed Annex A and a resigning is not necessary.
+If Full Members deem, Annex A may be re-signed at times of significant modification to the Statutes.

+36. The Commission may be dissolved, and these Statutes discontinued by majority decision of the Full Members.

 37. The IHO Secretariat is the repository of these Statutes.